Common Pool Pump Problems And How To Fix Them

 Updated:

-The pump plays an indispensable role in both in-ground and above-ground swimming pools’ circulation and filtration systems.
-The essential function of a pool pump is to pull water from the pool which then passes through the filter removing any dust, debris and other contaminants.
+The pump plays an indispensable role in both in-ground and above-ground swimming pool circulation and filtration systems.
+The essential function of a pool pump is to pull water from the pool, which then passes through the filter, removing dust, debris and other contaminants.

 The pump is instrumental in keeping the pool water clear and clean.
 In essence, the pool pump is your pool’s heart and warrants proper care.

 Even with proper maintenance, some common pool pump problems can occur.
-These problems could lead to debris and dirt accumulation in your pool, which can lead to algae growth and unsafe water for bathing.
+These problems could lead to debris and dirt accumulation in your pool, leading to algae growth and unsafe water for bathing.

 Although you could hire a professional to address these issues, many pool pump problems are simple to fix, allowing you to resolve the issue yourself.